rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound.md

 Here, the type `(Self, T, U)` would be `($0, $1, $2)`, where `$N` means a [`ParamTy`] with the index of `N`.

-In rustc, the [`Generics`] structure carries the this information.
+In rustc, the [`Generics`] structure carries this information.
 So the [`Generics`] for `Bar` above would be just like for `U` and would indicate the 'parent' generics of `Foo`, which declares `Self` and `T`.
 You can read more in [this chapter](./generics.md).